johncanero/lead-landing-page/README.md

 # Lead Digital Marketing

 This is the Lead Landing Page: A super solution for your business & marketing and sales automation.
-It would you scale your outreach to get more leads for your company.
+It would scale your outreach to get more leads for your company.
 Request Beta Access to TRY!

 </div>